dsrkafuu/dsr-blog/content/_index.md

 This site is built based on the latest version of [Firefox](https://www.mozilla.org/firefox/new/), so please raise an [issue](https://github.com/amzrk2/amzrk2-ng/issues) if you are having problems with other browsers.
 Outdated browsers such as IE will not be supported.

+Also, as the site is already using [WebP](https://developers.google.com/speed/webp) images across the board without fallbacks, only Safari 14+ on iOS 14+ and macOS 11+ will be supported.

 ### Intention

 In early 2020, I wrote a new Hugo theme [Fuji](https://github.com/amzrk2/hugo-theme-fuji) for myself to use on my personal blog.
 From then until the middle of the year, I gradually built up my notes and personal information sites to keep track of my learning progress.